Klára Dobrev: Early years

+Since 2019

 In 2019, Dobrev re-entered politics, as the lead candidate of the Democratic Coalition's European Parliament list for the 2019 election.
 With a stunning and surprising, 16.05% result for her party, better than all the surveys predicted, she was elected a Member of the European Parliament.
 Dobrev was elected a Vice-President of the European Parliament on 3 July 2019.

 In October 2021, Dobrev stated that she was the frontrunner in the primary election of the coalition meant to run united against Viktor Orbán in the 2022 parliamentary election.
 Dobrev gained 34% of the votes in the first round in September 2021, running as the candidate of the Democratic Coalition and the Hungarian Liberal Party.
 In the second round held in October, she received 43% of the votes and was consequently defeated by Péter Márki-Zay of the Everybody's Hungary Movement, who gained 57%.

+On 16 September 2022, the Democratic Coalition announced that it would form a British style shadow cabinet led by Dobrev, in to build a credible alternative to the incumbent Fifth Orbán Government..
+Three days later she introduced all the 16 members of her shadow cabinet.
+Following the party and its allies' poor performance (8%) in the 2024 European Parliament election in Hungary on June 9, Dobrev announced the dissolution of the shadow cabinet which ended on the next day.

+On 8 May 2025, her husband Ferenc Gyurcsány resigned as DK leader and retired from politics.
+24 days later, the party elected her as Gyurcsány's successor.